 Tradition has it that if the dean is too old to take on the conclave role, his deputy steps in.
-If he too is over 80, the responsibility automatically devolves in order of seniority to the next eligible cardinal bishop.
+If he, too is over 80, the responsibility automatically devolves in order of seniority to the next eligible cardinal bishop.

-Francis has, for years now, carefully avoided the emergence or encouragement of an obvious successor with some even arguing he has gone a step further and deliberately cultivated a field of rival candidates.
+Until February, Francis had carefully avoided the emergence or encouragement of an obvious successor, with some even arguing he had deliberately cultivated a field of rival candidates.
+Not all the cardinals appointed by Francis are progressives, with the most notable example, the arch-conservative German cardinal, Gerhard Muller.

 Ultimately, just as the perennial struggle between progressives and conservatives has plagued global Catholicism at least since death of Pope John Paul II I 2005 – and perhaps even going back to the Second Vatican Council of the mid 1960s – it will also be the defining tension that will occupy the minds of cardinals in the next conclave.

-Women’s ordination, communion for divorcees, the blessing of same-sex couples and the use of the Latin Mass, are recurring motifs of Francis’ papacy – and will continue to be for the next Pope – not just because they continue to polarise the church hierarchy but because the 1.4 billion Catholic faithful worldwide can’t agree on them either.
+Women’s ordination, communion for divorcees, the blessing of same-sex couples and the use of the Latin Mass, are the recurring motifs of Francis’ papacy – and will continue to be for the next Pope – not just because they continue to polarise the church hierarchy but because the 1.4 billion Catholic faithful worldwide can’t agree on them either.

 The progressives

-Cardinal Matteo Zuppi, 69, president of the Italian Episcopal Conference and special envoy of the Pope for the Ukrainian conflict has declared himself open to the ordination of women, the blessing of same sex marriages and an outspoken advocate of inclusivity.
+Cardinal Matteo Zuppi, 69, president of the Italian Episcopal Conference and special envoy of the Pope for the Ukrainian conflict, has declared himself open to the ordination of women, the blessing of same-sex marriages and an outspoken advocate of inclusivity.

 Portugal’s Jose Tolentino de Mendonça, 58, also an advocate of diversity and inclusivity on both social and spiritual issues.